How To Buy A Grill or BBQ

 What Size Grill Do You Need

 There is a rule of thumb that you need about 72 square inches for each person.
 With the average household, according to https://www.statista.com/, being 2.54 people that would suggest that 226 sq inches would fit your needs.
-Unfortunately, it is not as easy as that.

-You have to take into consideration what you are planning on doing with your grill.
-The 72 square inches are meat and other food like vegetables.
 If you are just looking for a grill to cook some burgers the only question you need to answer is “how many burgers fit on a grill” But it is better to look at it in another way.
-How many burgers am I going to grill most of the time and then decide the grill size you need?

 A basic BBQ grill size calculator could look like this: Persons to cook for X 72 square inches = grill size you need.